 When it comes to an immersive theatre experience, it’s a fine line between a terrified audience being subjected to Freudian improv, and the lusty shenanigans of Witches In Britches being passively endured over a chicken kiev.
-So when team Ruby Slipper were invited to attend Underground Cinema production of ‘Rome’, we were excited to attend an event which was part movie-themed dress up party, part immersive theatre experience and part movie-showing.
+So when team Ruby Assembly were invited to attend Underground Cinema production of ‘Rome’, we were excited to attend an event which was part movie-themed dress up party, part immersive theatre experience and part movie-showing.

 It was Rome.
 It had centurions, camels, gourd vendors, beard-sellers, and one Mrs Cohen whose son (she protested) was not the messiah.
 He was just a very naughty boy.
 Yes… we were immersed in the Rome of Monty Python’s Life of Brian!

-Always one to get in the spirit, Ellana from Ruby Slipper in her Roman garb (picked up on a Grecian adventure, no less).
+Always one to get in the spirit, Ellana from Ruby Assembly in her Roman garb (picked up on a Grecian adventure, no less).
 Underground Cinema events are fiercely guarded secrets, with attendees sent a text message to confirm the venue of the evening.
 We were in the forecourt of ACCA for our Rome adventure.
 You are given a theme for the event, but part of the fun is guessing the film you will be immersed in.
 I was considering Gladiator, Cleopatra or even Troy – but I am glad it was the Life of Brian.
 An effortlessly quotable film!

 This seer gave the game away to me immediately.
 Check out his gourd!
 And yes, there was fellow seer who wanted to follow the way of the sandal.

 Rome was replete with a village of beautifully-detailed vendors – including ‘goats hair’ bears which you could don if you were a woman wanting to attend a stoning.
 (Jehovah!)